Leye5555/react-tutorial/Day7-8.md

 - Todo List App :

   - Users can create to dos
-  - Users can view list of created to dos
+  - Users can view the list of created to dos
-  - Users can click into and view single To do
+  - Users can click into and view a single to do

   ![to do list app](./public/todo_2024-11-05.png)